austinmp/rc-boat/README.md

 ## ℹ️ About
 - The boat is controlled using an analog joystick connected to a Microbit to send data to the boat.
 - The boat has a Microbit on board to receive the controller's radio signals.
-- 3 fans attached to DC motors power the boat
+- 3 fans attached to DC motors power the boat.
 - A servo motor controls the rudder, diverting the air output from the center fan, allowing the boat to turn.

 ## 🛠️ Materials